simgrid/simgrid/docs/source/index.rst

 SimGrid is a powerful tool, and this documentation will help you taking the best of it.
 Check its contents on the left.
 Each tutorial presents a classical use case, in a fast and practical manner.
-The user manual containts more throughfully information.
+The user manual contains more thorough information.
 In each part, the important concepts are concisely introduced, before the reference manual.
 SimGrid is also described in several `scientific papers <https://simgrid.org/Publications.html>`_.